-August 21, 2018
+August 24, 2018

-Recently I got a chance to visit the wettest place on earth Cherrapunji (Also known as Sohra in native language).I will say that it was an experience of my lifetime as you are really away from technology in a land untouched much by our human counterparts.
-This is my brief experience of my one day Cherrapunjee trip.
+Recently, I visited the wettest place on earth Cherrapunjee (Also known as Sohra in native language).
+The travel experience was amazing.
+You are away from technology in a land untouched much by our human counterparts.
+This is my experience of my one day Cherrapunjee trip.

-In my travel blog post I am going to give you 6 reasons why you should plan a Cherrapunjee trip for your next vacation.
+Through this travel blog post I am going to give you 6 reasons why you should plan a Cherrapunjee trip for your next vacation.

-1) Mawdok Dympep Valley the First in your cherrapunjee trip :
+1) Mawdok Dympep Valley the First in your Cherrapunjee trip :

 2) Wahkaba Falls The Canyon waterfall of India :

-A must visit place in your cherrapunjee trip and a great part of Sohra Tourism.
-It is not just another falls, located a bit inside from cherrapunjee (Sohra) the waterfall boasts to be the tallest plunge waterfall in India with a height of 1115 feet.
+A must visit place in your Cherrapunjee trip and a great part of Cherrapunjee(Sohra) Tourism.The falls are located on a inside road from Cherrapunjee(Sohra).
+The waterfall boasts to be the tallest plunge waterfall in India and has a height of 1115 feet.
 The fall got its name from a tragic story which you can read from the wikepedia .

-The Fall and its surrounding have a picturesque view with the fall seen far off from the view point the place has quiet a few local sellers selling Garam masala’s specially cinnamon sticks as large as 3-4 feet in length, great fresh pineapples and souvenirs to remember this place by.
+The Falls and its surrounding have a picturesque view with the fall seen far off from the view point.
+The place has quiet a few local sellers selling garam masala’s(specially cinnamon sticks as large as 3-4 feet in length), fresh pineapples and souvenirs to remember this place by.